Both s() and ss() allow you to select elements without specifying a

 advanced usage vignette for more details:

-vignette("advanced-usage", package = "selenider")
+vignette("advanced-usage", package = "selenider").

 Details